Skip to main content

 10. Soy Turns Kids Gay

-BONUS: Just today, Kovacs wondered if the Obama administration will construct the Death Star.
+BONUS: Just today, Kovacs wondered if the Obama administration will construct the Death Star(link is external).